AlexoAnimaIgnis/ood-iplementations/src/main/java/com/alexo/demo/patterns/decorator/README.md

 ## Decorator

-is a structural design pattern that lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contains the behavior
+is a structural design pattern that lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behavior

 ### Problem Scope | Context